rayvtoll/blofintradingbot/README.md

     [STRATEGY]_TRADING_HOURS=

-If you want to use a discord bot you add the following variables:
+If you want to use a discord bot you must add the following variables:

     USE_DISCORD=true
     DISCORD_PRIVATE_KEY=